jadehopepunk/jadehopepunk/content/posts/2026-07-08-my-ai-policy.md

 ### 4. Don't strain the commons

 * I do not create work for humans by allowing agents to contact them, or to file bug reports or submit code.
-* I do not allow my LLM use to dramatically increase my rate of interaction with project maintainers
+* I do not allow my LLM use to dramatically increase my rate of interaction with project maintainers.
+* I never ask another developer to review LLM generated code unless I have closely reviewed it first.

 ### 5. Support AI refusal